This article mentions details of JEXL.

 exes[lastEx - 1] | Len Trexler |

-In JEXL, common built-in functions are provided, but also functions library is extended with lodash functions.
+In JEXL, common built-in functions are readily available, but also functions library is extended with lodash functions.

 You can use lodash functions from this link.